bfernando1/network-labs/BGP/README.md

 ![topology](images/same-as.png)

-R1 is able to peer with R5 using the AS 65400, which is the same as R4.
-R1 knows about all the BGP prefixes except for R4's loopback address, `192.168.4.4`.
+R1 is able to peer with R5 using the AS 65400, which is the same autonomous system as R4.
+R1 knows about most of the BGP prefixes except for R4's loopback address, `192.168.4.4`.

 `show bgp` on R1
 ```